godaddy/tartufo/docs/source/examplecleanup.rst

       # Run Tartufo on your repo and create a list of high entropy items to remove:
       tartufo --regex --json --cleanup ${GITHUBREPO} | jq -r '.found_issues[].matched_string' | sort -u > remove.txt

    Now you have a "bad password" file!
 Take a look through it, see if anything is wrong.
 This file will be used by ``BFG`` and replace these flagged "bad password" entries with ``***REMOVED***``.
-It is important that you read through this file to make sure there are not exceptions that you want to remove and exclude with tartufo!
+It is important that you read through this file to make sure there are not exceptions that you want to remove and exclude with tartufo! :doc:`features`

 #.
 Cleanup repo using ``BFG`` and the above remove.txt file